ShelbySimpson/x86Assembly/README.md

 x86Assembly
 ===============
-This my work from a x86 assembly programming class.
+This is my work from a x86 assembly programming class.